ShutdownRepo/The-Hacker-Tools/mimikatz/modules/dpapi/cloudapkd.md

 This is a work in progress
 {% endhint %}

+`dpapi::cloudapkd` is undocumented at the moment.
 It has the following command line arguments:

 * `/prt`: Primary Refresh Token
 * `/iat`: